How to Install Debian 12 on VMware Workstation 17

 Step 21

-If you are using a proxy server in your network environment, you can configure it from this window.
-If you are not using it, leave this box blank and continue.
+If you are using a proxy server in your network environment, you can make the relevant settings here.
+If you are not going to use something like this, leave the information box blank.

 HTTP Proxy Information